BOARD OF DIRECTORS

 DEBORAH ELIASON, BOARD MEMBER GLOUCESTER, MA

 Deborah is a long time resident of Gloucester and has been a member of the Board of Directors since 2005.
-She is a current member of the Development and Governance Committees and previously served on the Personnel Committee and as co-chair of CAAA’s New Shelter Building Committee.
-She participates in the shelter’s foster program fostering dogs from the shelter until they find their forever family.
+She has participated in the shelter’s foster program fostering dogs from the shelter until they find their forever family.
+She is a “repeat adopter” and currently has two senior beagles, Linus and Wanda, adopted from CAAA.
 Deborah is principal and founder of Eliason Law Office, LLC ("Eliason Law"), located in downtown Gloucester.
 Eliason Law advises clients regarding residential and commercial building projects and real estate transactions.
-With more than thirty years of legal experience, she has been involved in a wide variety of projects and transactions and has represented clients throughout Massachusetts.
+With more than thirty-five years of legal experience, she has been involved in a wide variety of projects and transactions and has represented clients throughout Massachusetts.

 |